laminas/laminas-inputfilter/doc/book/intro.md

 # Introduction

-zend-inputfilter can be used to filter and validate generic sets of input data.
+laminas-inputfilter can be used to filter and validate generic sets of input data.
 For instance, you could use it to filter `$_GET` or `$_POST` values, CLI arguments, etc.